taskless/taskless/CONTRIBUTING.md

 > 💽 The development environment for this repository does not support Windows.
 To contribute from Windows you must use WSL.

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device. (`git remote add upstream git@github.com:taskless/taskless.git` 😉).
 You can use `git clone --depth 1 --single-branch --branch main git@github.com:taskless/taskless.git`, discarding most of branches and history to clone it faster.
-2. Ensure at least [Node 14](https://nodejs.org/) is installed on your computer.
+2. Ensure at least [Node 16](https://nodejs.org/) is installed on your computer.
 (Check version with `node -v`).
-We have [Volta](https://volta.sh) defined on the root package.json to help out.
+Any tool works, we're partial to ASDF but Volta, nvmrc, n, etc are all great.
 3. Install the dependencies using [pnpm](https://pnpm.io/) with `pnpm install`
-4. Create an initial build running `pnpm run dev`, which builds all the libraries initially
+4. Create an initial build running `pnpm run build`, which builds all the libraries initially.
+That'll make sure you've got everything working

 > If this didn't work for you as described, please [open an issue.](https://github.com/taskless/taskless/issues/new/choose)